piyumi-gunarathna/abcstudio-show-reels/README.md

 ## Notes
 - This solution aims to provide a starting point for XML string validation without using specific XML parsing libraries or Regular Expressions.
 - Solution can extend or modify the XMLValidator class based on specific requirements or additional validation needs.
+- The following test cases were added:
+    - ValidXml_EmptyTags_ReturnsTrue